laikw/bankdm-build/README.md

 ## High level description of the demo
 Note: Please complete the prerequisite steps above first.

+Notebook 01
-1. Create the necessary IAM roles and policies.
-(Notebook 01)
+- Create the necessary IAM roles and policies.
-2. Create RedShift cluster, secret in Secret Manager and Lambda function.
-(Notebook 01)
+- Create RedShift cluster, secret in Secret Manager and Lambda function.

+Notebook 02
-3. Explore the data (optional).
-(Notebook 02)
+- Explore the data (optional).

+Notebook 03
-4. Copy the CSV file to S3.
-Create the Glue table and reference the CSV file.
-(Notebook 03)
+- Copy the CSV file to S3.
+Create table in Glue Data Catalog (Glue table) and reference the CSV file.
+- Use Athena to query the Glue table.
+- Create RedShift schema and external table referencing the Glue table.
-5. Create RedShift schema and table.
-Insert csv data to RedShift using Athena.
-(Notebook 03)
+- Create RedShift table.
+Insert CSV data to RedShift using Athena.

-6. Commit the notebook files to CodeCommit to trigger the CI CodePipeline to run.
+Notebook 04
-7. Once the SageMaker staging endpoint has been created, run predictions to the endpoint.
-(Notebook 04)
+- Once the SageMaker staging endpoint has been created, run predictions to the endpoint.

+Notebook 05
-8. You can also use RedShift ML to create a model directly in RedShift using SQL statements.
+- You can also use RedShift ML to create a model directly in RedShift using SQL statements.
 This leverages on SageMaker AutoPilot to create another model (different from the staging SageMaker endpoint).
-(Notebook 05)
-9. Predictions can also be done directly in RedShift using SQL statements to the RedShift ML model.
+- Predictions can also be done directly in RedShift using SQL statements to the RedShift ML model.
 For this demo, SQL statements are provided in the notebook but you can also run the same in the RedShift query editer.
-(Notebook 05)

 ## High-level architecture diagram